Keeping a Healthy Smile With Osteoarthritis

 Managing TMJ disorders is best left to non-invasive methods.
 Surgical joint replacements often leave as many as half of patients without any improvement in their TMJ disorder.
 It should be left as a last resort with non-invasive techniques used first.
 Applying warm and cool compresses and avoiding chewing hard food or gum is a must.

 Continue to Visit You Dentist

-Ask your dental care provider not to adjust your back rest very far and explain your physical comfort levels with them so that they can make the procedure as simple as possible.
-Most dental teams do not mind accommodating patients who truly require alterations to positioning during their appointments, but just know that we have many people request this on a normal basis (simply because they don’t like lying back very far) and it can make it physically demanding on the dental team.
+Ask your dental care provider not to adjust your backrest very far and explain your physical comfort levels to them so that they can make the procedure as simple as possible.
+Most dental teams do not mind accommodating patients who truly require alterations to positioning during their appointments but just know that we have many people request this on a normal basis (simply because they don’t like lying back very far) and it can make it physically demanding on the dental team.
 If you give your dental provider a logical reason, they’ll be more likely to accommodate you!

 Improving Your Daily Osteoarthritis Oral Care Routine

 People that live with osteoarthritis are much more likely to require dental extractions than people who do not have it.
 Part of the reason for this is that physical limitations prevent good oral hygiene and therefore gum disease becomes more prevalent.
 A large-handled electric toothbrush can improve your daily oral hygiene routine.
 Putting dental care off due to discomfort in the dental chair will cause what is a small filling today to become a tooth that needs a root canal tomorrow.
 The only way to prevent becoming one of the tooth-loss statistics is to get your dental care completed as early as possible and have your dentist screen for conditions at least twice each year.